urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ### Unsupervised learning

-The algorithms of this category look for internal structures in the data of a dataset, such as **grouping** or **clustering of data points**.
+The algorithms of [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) look for internal structures in the data of a dataset, such as **grouping** or **clustering of data points**.
 These algorithms can thus learn relationships from test data that have not been labeled, classified, or categorized.
-Rather than responding to feedback (as in supervised learning), unsupervised learning algorithms detect **commonalities in the data** and respond based on the presence or absence of such commonalities in each new dataset (see [Unsupervised learning](https://en.wikipedia.org/wiki/Machine_learning#Unsupervised_learning)).
+Rather than responding to feedback (as in supervised learning), unsupervised learning algorithms detect **commonalities in the data** and respond based on the presence or absence of such commonalities in each new dataset (<cite data-cite="Wiki_Unsupervised_learning">Wikipedia: Unsupervised learning</cite>).

 Here are some algorithms from the field of **unsupervised learning**: